lmangani/nprobe-elasticsearch/README.md

 - Configure Logstash to receive/parse nProbe JSON (TCP port 5656)
 - Install custom Kibana Dashboards for nProbe metrics (/dashboards)

+#### Note for Existing ES/nProbe users:
+If you have an existing ES setup and nProbe license, you can download and import the nprobe dashboards to your Kibana without using the script.

+#### New Users/Blank Setup:

 The entire setup has been automated for Ubuntu and Debian.
 Simply run the following commands: